doublegate/rust_openai_optimize/README.md

 This powerful Python3 script leverages OpenAI's GPT models to optimize, debug, restructure, and thoroughly comment your Rust source code.
 In the latest update, the tool now includes:

-- Advanced interactive file selection with improved keyboard shortcuts.
+- Advanced interactive file selection (CLI and GUI modes).
-- Automatic, timestamped backups of selected files.
+- Automatic, timestamped backups and an interactive rollback mechanism.
-- Detailed summary report generation including model used, processed files, and compilation results.
+- Detailed preview/diff mode for comparing optimized changes.
-- Robust error handling with structured logging.
+- Git integration for automatic staging and commits.
-- Persistent configuration saving.
+- Caching and incremental processing to avoid redundant work.
-- Support for command-line arguments to run in non-interactive, asynchronous, or test modes.
+- Support for both synchronous and asynchronous API calls.
-- Optional error notifications via email.
+- Robust error handling with structured logging and optional email notifications.

 ## Features